gcallanan/cal-mlir-dialect/README.md

 ./llvm-project/build/bin/lli llvm-ir.ll
 ```

-Alternativly, once you have created temp.mlir, you can generate these commands in a single command: `cal-opt --lower-cal-to-llvm temp.mlir | cal-translate --mlir-to-llvmir | ./llvm-project/build/bin/lli llvm-ir.ll`
+Alternativly, once you have created temp.mlir, you can generate these commands in a single command: `cal-opt --lower-cal-to-llvm temp.mlir | cal-translate --mlir-to-llvmir | ./llvm-project/build/bin/lli`

 The expected output here is "Result: 689"